Freezing broad beans

 Home testing for prediabetes isn't difficult; a couple pricks of the finger.

-However there's a common practice of double-shelling broad beans, mostly because it is difficult to get them when they are still fresh and young.
+However there is a common practice of double-shelling broad beans; it's also called skinning.
+Mostly it is done because it is difficult to get them when they are still fresh and young.
 If you are growing them yourself then there certainly is no need.

-If you remove those skins then the GI shoots up very high to 79; much of the fibre is removed so they are rapidly digested.
-It's a practice to avoid; besides it is very tiresome.
+If you remove those skins then the GI shoots up very high to 79; much of the fibre has been removed so they are rapidly digested.
+It's a practice to avoid; besides it is very tiresome and they lose that "subsequent meal effect."

-Notice the skinned broad beans above; they should be shunned by all who are obese or are on one of the ketogenic diets that forbid all legumes.
-Actually we should not do it at all; it's not a healthy practice, yet commonly done.
+Notice the skinned broad beans above; that practice should be shunned by all who are obese or are on a ketogenic diet that forbids all legumes.
+Actually we should all avoid it; it's not sensible, yet is commonly done.

 L-dopa